rdmpage/ocr-correction/README.md

 PHPUnit is used for unit tests and [Selenium](http://selenium-release.storage.googleapis.com/index.html?path=2.53/) and Facebook's [php-webdriver](https://github.com/facebook/php-webdriver) are used for integration tests.
 [Composer](https://getcomposer.org/) is used to include dependencies.

     $ java -jar selenium-server-standalone-2.53.1.jar

+Then from a second terminal window:

     $ ./vendor/bin/phpunit -c Tests/firefox.phpunit.xml

 If you wish to use Chrome instead of FireFox, the Selenium Chromedriver can be found at [http://chromedriver.storage.googleapis.com/index.html](http://chromedriver.storage.googleapis.com/index.html):

     $ java -jar selenium-server-standalone-2.53.1.jar -Dwebdriver.chrome.driver=/usr/local/bin/chromedriver

+Then from a second terminal window:

     $ ./vendor/bin/phpunit -c Tests/chrome.phpunit.xml

 Likewise, if you wish to use a headless webdriver such as [PhantomJS](http://phantomjs.org/):

     $ java -jar selenium-server-standalone-2.53.1 -Dphantomjs.binary.path=/usr/local/bin/phantomjs

+Then from a second terminal window:

     $ ./vendor/bin/phpunit -c Tests/phantomjs.phpunit.xml

 Tests are split into suites entitled, "Unit", "Functional"